Sandy's Custom Fly Rods

-Over the last few years I have had the luxury of fishing and casting many of the glass fibre rods on the market and I have identified the characteristics that I believe make these rods special.
+Over the years I have had the luxury of fishing and casting many of the glass fibre rods on the market and I have identified the characteristics that I believe make these rods special.
 I prefer to build with blanks that make a glass rod that casts in a more modern way, yet still has the super sensitive tip section for control and protecting tippets.
 The TroutSmiths and Steffen blanks rolled by Shane Gray in Michigan, McFarland Blanks rolled By Mike in Pennsylvania, Ijuin Blanks from Tomo in Japan and Livingston Blanks from Dusty in Montana all represent the best that are available and there is something in every range that will suit your needs.
 I can get other high quality off the shelf blanks (such as Epic, Kabuto, Sage or CTS) if you are after something specific.
 Given plenty of time, sourcing a blank to suit your needs should be achievable.

 I want to build you the custom rod that you have really been looking for, so drop me a line to see what I have available, to discuss options and quotes on alternative blanks, or with any ideas that you may have.

 I can build on customer supplied blanks too, please ask for a quote.
 As a general rule, a rod build is about £250 plus the blank, tube and rod bag.

 Down-sliding Ray Lee solid nickel silver reel seats are standard on my rods.
 As additional options, I can use individually selected natural wooden inserts by Ray Lee, with custom Lemke LC or Struble U20 up-locking or down-locking reel seats.